hlandau/compex/README.md

 compex
 ======

-compex is a GCC plugin for extracting type information from C++.
+compex provides plugins for GCC and clang for extracting type information from C++.

 The plugin itself dumps information about structures, fields and methods in YAML format, allowing you to easily build reflection facilities with C++.